kritsanan1/line-pay-flow/structure-recommendations.md

             ```
         *   **Migration Steps**: Create the `src/api` directory.
 Move Supabase query logic from components/pages into new files within `src/api`.
 Update components/pages to import and use these new API functions.

-    By considering these recommendations, the project can scale more effectively and maintain a clean, understandable codebase as it evolves.
+    By considering these recommendations, the project can scale more effectively and maintain a clean, understandable codebase as it thrives.